 Total – $3,123 (although I’m sure it’s higher, I’m forgetting something!)

 One of the downsides of our move is we can’t take our 11 year old cat Lola with us.
-She is an indoor/outdoor cat and I know she wouldn’t do well confined inside an apartment all day.
+She is an indoor/outdoor cat and I don’t think she wouldn’t do well confined inside an apartment all day.
 Plus, we have so many travel plans and we don’t have confirmed long term housing, it’s not possible to bring her to France as sad as that makes us.
 I do have info for anyone who may want to bring their cat abroad.
 Just email me for more details.
 Lola will be staying in our house, we discussed it and she’s cool with it.

 I began writing this post on February 18, 2016 at 3 am.
 I have updated it over the last two years and it’s insane how much we have overcome to get where we are.
-Just do it!

 10390 Santa Monica Blvd.
 Suite 115